The Churn Tax: The Full Cost Your Churn Rate Hides

 When a CEO looks at the sales budget and sees $27M in bookings effort going to replace churned revenue, the company has a resource allocation failure the CS team didn't create and can't fix alone.

-Product decisions affecting adoption, sales practices setting wrong expectations, support teams operating without customer health data, onboarding processes delaying time-to-value.
-All of these contribute to churn, all fall outside the CS team's control, and all show up in the CS team's retention number.
+Product decisions affect adoption, sales practices set wrong expectations, support teams operate without customer health data, and onboarding processes delay time-to-value.
+Each one contributes to churn, sits outside the CS team's control, and shows up in the CS team's retention number.

-The companies figuring this out treat Customer Success as a revenue protection investment with measurable ROI.
-The ones falling behind keep pouring money into acquisition to replace revenue they keep losing.
+Companies figuring this out treat Customer Success as a revenue protection investment with measurable ROI, while the rest keep pouring money into acquisition to replace revenue they keep losing.

 The Fix Has a Calculable ROI